The story so far... Four Roads Cross

 Kos is scared.
 After Cardinal Gustave’s betrayal a year ago, Kos is wary of trusting His senior cardinals and is using Abelard as His eyes into a world He doesn’t fully understand.
 Abelard realises that the other priests know that their Lord doesn’t trust them, and that Abelard is His conduit.
 Kos shows Abelard the city through His eyes, shows Abelard the tangled web of obligations and prayer and decisions in which He exists, and asks for guidance.
 Should He force Seril and Her children to stand alone?
 Or should He help, thus risking His own power?

 Meanwhile, at the docks cop CAT ELLE and vampirate RAZ PELHAM bust MAURA VARG for drug smuggling - and uncover a people trafficking operation.
 Dozens of people are trapped by predatory loan agreements as debt zombies, and slumber in Varg’s hold.
 Due to international agreements, Kos can’t intervene - but Seril might be able to.
-Between hesits and paperwork, Cat and Raz dance around their mutual attraction and the spectre of Cat’s addiction to vampire bites.
+Between heists and paperwork, Cat and Raz dance around their mutual attraction and the spectre of Cat’s addiction to vampire bites.

 And, finally (wow this is already so long), in the Paupers’ Quarter rumours abound about Seril and Her children.
 Debate rages over what should be done.
-Drunkard CORBIN RAFFERTY demands that the gargoyles be shattered, and MATT ADORNE while to keep the peace.
+Drunkard CORBIN RAFFERTY demands that the gargoyles be shattered, while MATT ADORNE tries to keep the peace.
 Rafferty’s daughter ELLEN confesses that she has prayed and been rescued by a gargoyle when lost.
 Corbin is incandescent with rage, and demands Ellen pray to bring gargoyles as proof they’re back.
 Unwillingly, she does so and Shale appears.
 He uses Seril’s power to show Corbin the error of his ways, unintentionally hospitalising Corbin.
 Ellen and her sisters CLAIRE and HANNAH move in with the Adornes.

 All the pieces are moving on the board.
 Seril’s opponents press their attack.